Memorable Manitobans: Clive Kerslake Tallin (1907-1985)

-Born at Petrolia, Ontario in 1907, son of George Henry Tallin and Candace R. Waylett, brother of Pete Tallin, he grew up in Winnipeg attending Principal Sparling School and Daniel Mclntyre Collegiate.
+Born at Petrolia, Ontario on 31 March 1907, son of George Henry Tallin (1871-1957) and Candace Rebecca Waylett (1874-1967), brother of George Percy Raymond Tallin, he grew up in Winnipeg attending Principal Sparling School and Daniel Mclntyre Collegiate.
 He graduated with a Bachelor of Law and Masters in Classics from the University of Manitoba in 1932.
 He practiced law with the firm of Phillipps, Gemmill, and Smith.

 In 1940, he joined the Cameron Highlanders and was stationed across Canada, including as a faculty member at Royal Military College.
 He returned to Winnipeg in 1946 to resume his law practice and lecture in commercial law at the University of Manitoba.
 He was made a King’s Counsel in 1950.
 He later formed the firm of Parker, Tallin, Kristjansson, Parker and Martin, and subsequently was senior partner in the firm of Tallin and Kristjansson.